 Environmental water is delivered across the Basin to maintain base flows.
 We report two base flow scores to evaluate the contribution of these flows to the flow regime.
-These base flow scores indicate excessive duration of low-flow conditions relative to conditions prior to water resource development.
+Low base flow scores indicate excessive duration of low-flow conditions relative to conditions prior to water resource development.
 The score varies between 0 and 100%.
 A low score indicates dry conditions with low-flow conditions persisting much longer than would have occurred prior to development.
 A score of 100% indicates base flow conditions that are similar to pre-development.
-We use two scores:
+We use scores related to two baseflow thresholds:

-- The very-low flow base flow score relates to the duration of exceptionally low flows at the lower end of range that would have normally occurred prior to water resource development. - The Low flow base flow score relates to the duration of flows below a level that that might typically be used as a minimum environmental flow to maintain low flow habitats.
+- The very-low flow base flow score relates to the duration of exceptionally low flows at the lower end of range that would have normally occurred prior to water resource development. - The low flow base flow score relates to the duration of flows below a level that that might typically be used as a minimum environmental flow to maintain low flow habitats.